She wrote, “I am very very new to homeschooling . . .” and asked for help.

 — Reading.

-Usually comprehension skills develop with lots of reading and lots of discussion about what you read.
+Usually comprehension skills develop naturally with lots of reading and lots of discussion about what you read.
 However, if you want to learn more about teaching comprehension skills, the very BEST teacher resource is Comprehension Connections by Tanny McGregor.
-McGregor addresses how to teach the six big comprehension strategies (thinking skills for comprehension): how to use schema, ask questions, infer, visualize, determine importance, and synthesize information.
+In her book, McGregor addresses how to teach the six big comprehension strategies (thinking skills for comprehension): how to use schema, ask questions, infer, visualize, determine importance, and synthesize information.
 McGregor lays out anchor lessons that introduce the skill–what it is and how to do it.
-What I love in her lessons is the simplicity of explanations and her use of ordinary objects to illustrate the concept.
+What I love about her lessons is the simplicity of explanations and her use of ordinary objects to illustrate the abstract concepts.
 Her book works for any grade level.
 When you teach these lessons, you can include multiple grades in the same lesson.

 — Writing.

 For writing in the elementary grades, we worked on sentence writing.
 And we did some response writing in science and social studies, answering the end of chapter questions.
-However, much of the time, we had them answer those questions orally so we could worked on two things: (1) understanding the content and (2) developing their response to text writing skills.
+However, much of the time, we had them answer those questions orally so we could worked on two things: (1) understanding the content and (2) developing their ability to respond to text which is the beginning of being able to write a response.

-We did “free writes” and “quick writes.”
+We also did “free writes” and “quick writes.”
 When a student “free writes,” he/she writes as if there were no rules and keeps the pen moving the entire time even if they change topics.
 It’s about getting words flowing without self-criticism or editing.
-Like “free writes,” students are encouraged to write quickly without attention to language mechanics.
+During “quick writes,” like “free writes,” students are encouraged to write quickly without attention to language mechanics.
 The difference is that a “quick write” is a response to a prompt, i.e., about their learning, about a quote, about a photograph.
-Free writing or quick writing is short; we did five minutes.
-You would not want to do it more than ten minutes.
-These writings can be used for a number of things, but we won’t go into those ideas at this time.
+Both free writing and quick writing are short–about five minutes.
+I don’t advise doing it more than ten minutes.
+These writings can be used later for a number of learning and writing activities, but we won’t go into those ideas at this time.

 Then in middle school and high school, we used IEW Structure and Style for academic writing — essay and research writing.
 I highly recommend it.